13 January 2026

 Motorbike loans: new vs used

-Unlike the growth seen in the caravanning industry, motorbikes have remained steady in recent months.
+Unlike the growth seen in the caravanning industry, motorbike sales have remained relatively consistent, albeit trailing last year's figures slightly.

 Average motorbike loan repayment